HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Images and their text alternatives

-In 1995, [HTML 2.0](https://www.w3.org/MarkUp/html-spec/html-spec_5.html#SEC5.10) introduced the `alt` attribute, enabling web authors to provide a text alternative for the visual information communicated in an image.
+In 1995, <a hreflang="en" href="https://www.w3.org/MarkUp/html-spec/html-spec_5.html#SEC5.10">HTML 2.0</a> introduced the `alt` attribute, enabling web authors to provide a text alternative for the visual information communicated in an image.
 A screen reader can convey its visual meaning aurally by announcing the image's alternative text.
 Additionally if images are unable to load, the alternative text for a description will be displayed.

 {{ figure_markup(
   caption='Mobiles sites passing the "images with `alt` text" Lighthouse audit.',